 Life Weigh Bariatrics

 Because of the hyperkalemia, Kathryn went into cardiac arrest.
-A subsequent medical error occurred when it took 12 minutes for the hospital personnel to shock her heart after it had arrested.
-The plaintiff suffered a lack of oxygen during that event, causing significant brain damage and extensive weakness in both of her legs.
+A subsequent medical error occurred when it took 12 minutes for the hospital personnel to shock her heart after it had been arrested.

 Surgical Errors During Gastric Bypass Procedures: A Common Problem

 Unfortunately, medical mistakes involving gastric bypass surgeries are nothing new.
 Many medical errors and complications cause various health problems to obese patients hoping to lose weight.

 These health problems include hernias, postoperative infection, excessive bleeding, and death.

 Other complications include doctors failing to diagnose leakage or perforation of the bowel connection promptly after anastomosis.
 Other common issues involve polyneuropathy, where the patient feels burning pain, tingling, and numbness in the extremities.

 Sepsis (bloodstream infection) and peritonitis (abdomen inflammation) can also produce life-threatening conditions when left untreated.

 Doctors and staff are duty-bound to provide the best medical care before, during, and after surgeries.
 They are obligated to monitor every patient’s postoperative recovery and take their complaints seriously.